What is a wooden pallet?

 How much does a pallet weigh?

-Types of pallets
+Types of shipping pallets

 There are many different types of pallets in terms of size, materials, and construction.
-Speaking of material, pallets are most often made of wood and plastic but can also be made of pressed wood, metal, etc. Wooden pallets can be constructed in many different ways, but there are two main types of pallets: stringer pallets and block pallets.
+Speaking of material, pallets are most often made of wood and plastic but can also be made of pressed wood, metal, etc. Wooden pallets are constructed in many different ways, but there are two main types of pallets: stringer pallets and block pallets.

 1. Stringer pallets